Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 DF Command

-command will display the disk space available for all currently mounted file systems.
+The df command will display the disk space available for all currently mounted file systems.

 df [OPTIONS] [FILE]

-command, then it will return the free space for the mount that contains the file.
+If you specify a file with the df command, it will return the free space for the mount containing the file.

-) to see the output in a human-readable format.
+You can also use the -h flag(df -h) to see the output in a human-readable format.

-For example, bytes will be replaced with kilobytes (KB), megabytes (MB), gigabytes (GB) or terabytes (TB)
+For example, bytes will be replaced with kilobytes (KB), megabytes (MB), gigabytes (GB), or terabytes (TB)

-Example of using the df command:
+Example of using the df command

 df